prosodyabx/prosody-abx-datasets/prosody_abx_results/README.md

 # Prosodic ABX – Experimental Results

-This directory contains prosodic ABX results on natural corpura for the paper:
+This directory contains prosodic ABX results on natural corpora for the paper:

 > **Prosodic ABX: A Language-Agnostic Training-Free Metric of Prosodic Contrast in Speech Representations**